aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0450 2025-09-12 - How I announced my resignation from Apple.md

 I stopped by and talked to Frank when I found him free.
 Frank told me that I am super lucky to get a counter offer from Apple.
 That would never have happened, but the most recent AI talent poaching spree from OpenAI, xAI and Meta triggered an alarm within Apple and I was the happy beneficiary of that.
 Indeed, if I were to only use this offer to increase my salary at Apple, without actually considering leaving the company, this would have been a golden opportunity, but by this time, I was already considering leaving.

 Frank asked me what I thought of the retention offer and I shared with him that I still did not know the offer or the numbers.
-He seemed surprised at first, but then understood and he shared a number with me, verbally.
-The number would mean that Apple would effectively double my salary.
-It would, however, not match my OpenAI total compensation, which was 2.5x my current salary.
+He seemed surprised at first, but then he understood and he shared a number with me, verbally.
+The number would mean an increase in my Apple effective salary.
+It would, however, not match my OpenAI total compensation.

 I was disappointed.
 After all of this craziness, I would have expected to, at the very least, match the competing offer, or even slightly increase it.
 At least that is what Michael Xu told me on Monday, just before meeting John.